FleekHQ/fleek-docs/docs/fleek-cli/github-actions.md

 ## Using Custom GitHub Actions

 You can use custom GitHub actions if you want to replace the CLI's workflow that uses the ``site:deploy`` call, for your own GitHub CI.
-This assumes you have a an existing repository codebase that you would like to deploy on Fleek.
+This assumes you have an existing repository codebase that you would like to deploy on Fleek.
 The flow would be as follows:

 1. You run the CLI's ``site:init`` call on a built repository to create the necessary .fleek.json config file.
 2. The updated, built, and initialized code is then pushed to GitHub to reflect changes.